tct-neurips-2026/tct-crisis-detection/data/data_README.md

 https://aihub.or.kr/aihubdata/data/view.do?dataSetSn=71680
 ```

-Note: Registration on the AI Hub platform is required for download.
-The dataset is available to Korean citizens and affiliated researchers.
+Note: Registration on the AI Hub platform
+is required for download.

 ### Dataset Statistics